-The green map shows the distribution of Delaware's health outcome ranks across counties.
-In this map, less color intensity indicates better health outcomes in the respective summary rankings.
+The green map shows the distribution of New Mexico's health outcome ranks across counties.
+The map is divided into four quartiles with less color intensity indicating better health outcomes in the respective summary rankings.
 Specific county ranks can be found in the table on page 2.